 The System was established on July 18, 1917, under the provisions of Pamphlet Law 1043, No. 343 as a governmental cost-sharing multiple-employer plan that provides retirement allowances and other benefits to its members.
 Membership in the System is mandatory for nearly all qualifying public school employees in the Commonwealth of Pennsylvania (Commonwealth).
 At June 30, 2017, there were 775 participating employers, generally school districts.
-Membership at June 30, 2016, the most recent year for which actual amounts are available, is presented in Table 2.
+Membership at June 30, 2017, is presented in Table 2.